JinzhenHu/OnSight_Pathology/README.md

 </p>

 > 📚 **Documentation & Downloads**
-> For full documentation, publication details, and pre-built Windows executables, please visit our official website: **[onsightpathology.github.io](https://onsightpathology.github.io/)**
+> For full documentation, publication details, and pre-built executables, please visit our official website: **[onsightpathology.github.io](https://onsightpathology.github.io/)**

 This document describes how to run OnSight Pathology locally, how to build the application from source, and where to find model training pipelines.